Choosing the Right Parenthetical Punctuation

 The Quick AnswerA parenthesis is additional information added into a sentence as an explanation or an afterthought.
 A parenthesis can be shown using two brackets, two commas, or two dashes.
 The choice is yours.
 Here are some guidelines:

 For Parenthesis, Use Commas, Dashes or Parentheses (Brackets) to Show a ParenthesisA parenthesis is additional information added into a sentence as an explanation or an afterthought.
-For example (parenthesis shown in bold):
+For example (parenthesis shaded):